The Doctrinal Heading for this section of questions (Q14-19) is Original Sin. (see Harmony Index)

 Comments and considerations:

 In Webster’s 1828 Dictionary, we find this definition of “posterity:” Descendants; children, children’s children, &c. indefinitely; the race that proceeds from a progenitor.
-The whole human race are the posterity of Adam.
+The whole human race is the posterity of Adam.
 See from there the word “progenitor,” which Webster goes on to define as: An ancestor in the direct line; a forefather.
 Adam was the progenitor of the human race.
 “Progenitor” comes from two words—pro, meaning before, and gigno, meaning beget, a word familiar to us from reading Biblical genealogies.

 Connection, origin, identity, and our covenant relationship with Adam—all this is clearly taught in Scripture and understood by God’s church.
 Back in 1828, the federal headship of Adam to the whole human race was even used to form definitions of common words in the dictionary of the day.
 But in the iWorld* culture in which we now live, such connection, corporate identity, and covenant understandings are pushed aside in favor of hyper-individualism.
 The iWorld* culture sees no connection to the past, and thus takes no responsibility for the effect of its actions upon others now or in the future; the members of this culture break God’s laws with pride and with seeming impunity.
 It’s as if people live in a bubble of insensitivity, burst eventually by the reality of outcomes and unintended consequences.